-This function adds prior.count.total counts to each row of y.
-The counts are added is such a way that any log-fold-change that was zero prior to augmentation remains zero and non-zero log-fold-changes are shrunk towards zero.
+Specifically the function adds a small prior count to each observation before estimating the glm.
+The actual prior count that is added is proportion to the library size.
+This has the effect that any log-fold-change that was zero prior to augmentation remains zero and non-zero log-fold-changes are shrunk towards zero.